pierce-clayton/onitama/README.md

+## Onitama is live.

+Check out the deployed project at https://onitama.claytonpierce.dev

+If you want to play against yourself, open an incognito window and log in as another player.
 # Onitama

 Onitama is a game app based on the [board game of the same name](https://www.arcanewonders.com/resources/Onitama_Rulebook.PDF).
 This app was built soley for educational purposes and is not intended for comercial distribution.